cunbex/Smart-House-IOT/README.md

 ### Prerequisites

 To run this project, you will need:
-- Raspberry Pi or any other compatible single-board computer
+- Raspberry Pi or any other compatible single-board computer.
-- Sensors (e.g., temperature, humidity)
+- Sensors (e.g., temperature, humidity).
-- Actuators (e.g., relays for controlling appliances)
+- Actuators (e.g., relays for controlling appliances).
-- Node.js 20.14.0 or later
+- Node.js 20.14.0 or later.

 ### Installation